Why do we mispredict how much our emotions influence our behavior?

 Bias

-What is Empathy Gap?
+What is the Empathy Gap?

 The empathy gap describes our tendency to underestimate the influence of varying mental states on our own behavior and make decisions that only satisfy our current emotion, feeling, or state of being.